 Most modern secure communications systems today use cryptography to make a message unintelligible to an eavesdropper.
-This process coms with a cost: it lowers the maximum data rate, and can be computationally expensive.
+This process comes with a cost: it lowers the maximum data rate, and can be computationally expensive.
 In addition, it requires complex encryption key sharing and management systems.

 Researchers at Rutgers University have developed a physical layer approach to secure communications.
 By using distributed beam forming and active feedback, the system aligns the transmitters’ phases at the target, precisely focusing energy at that point.
 The system then uses phase dithering at the transmitters to further make any signal for eavesdroppers become undetectable and undecodable.
 The system allows formation of an energy ball in any desired location, guaranteeing that there is only a small amount of RF everywhere else.
 This system allows transfer of information to a receiver without exposing user information to any eavesdroppers.